Show-O-Xian/iFoy/README.md

 # iFoy

 Please input your sentenses in this system.
 If it locate the word "maru",it will return you Malfoy's picture.

+By using the system, you no longer have to open Harry Potter to meet Malfoy.